savaged/Rkid/README.md

-# Rkid
-Eh-up R kid (data programming for pirates, "R")
+# Eh-up R kid

+What programming language do pirates use?
+"R".

+Just some fun learning R.